Clean case data

 # ℹ 14,990 more rows

-years, and the remaining time measured in months.
+sample collection measured in years, and the remaining time measured in

 Challenge

-Age data is useful in any downstream analysis.
+Age data is useful in many downstream analysis.
 You can categorize it to generate stratified estimates.

 cleanepi package: